espeak-ng/espeak-ng/docs/voices.md

 Alphabets names include: latin, cyr (cyrillic), ar (arabic).
 The default language for latin alphabet is English.

-### dictdialect

-	dictdialect <dialect>

-Words can be marked in the `*_list` or `*_rules` file to be spoken using a foreign voice.
-This `dictdialect` attribute can be used to specify which dialect of the foreign language should be used, instead of the default dialect.
-The currently available dialects are:

-* `en-us` (US English)
-* `es-la` (Latin American Spanish)

-e.g.

-	dictdialect en-us

-This means that any words or rules which are made with `_^_EN` will be spoken with the US English voice instead of the default UK English voice.

 Additional attributes are available to set various internal options which control how language is processed.
 These would normally be set in